cscannell-inacloud/Microsoft-Teams-Docs/teams/botsconversation.md

 }
 ```

-## Creating a new personal conversation
+## Creating a new conversation

-You can create a new message to either a user or start a new reply chain in a channel for your team bot.
-This allows you to message your user(s) without prompting.
+You can create a new 1:1 conversation with a user or start a new reply chain in a channel for your team bot.
+This allows you to message your user(s) without having them first initiate contact with your bot.
 For more information see:
 * [Creating a new 1:1 conversation](bots1on1.md#Starting-a-1:1-conversation)
 * [Creating a new channel conversation](botsinchannels.md#creating-new-channel-conversations)